Coronel Fabriciano: Distances from other cities (KM)

+Climate

 Economy

 The city is between Ipatinga and Timóteo, that base the largest and more modern siderurgic industries of Minas Gerais: Usiminas and Arcelor Mittal Timóteo, respectively.
 Coronel Fabriciano, those cities and several others, are in the Metropolitan Area of Vale do Aço, where Fabriciano is the second largest city, and has the third GDP.

 Trading, services, eucalyptus monoculture, small and medium industries are the main activities in Coronel Fabriciano.